 You can still get arrested if you refuse to take a PAS test in California.
 At this point, a law enforcement officer can legally require you to take a breath, blood, or urine test.
 Refusal to take a legally ordered BAC test can lead to additional penalties.

 Police officers often want drivers to take a blood test if they suspect the driver is under the influence.
-Taking a blood test can provide evidence that a driver drank alcohol or used drugs before getting behind the wheel.
+Taking a blood test can provide evidence that a driver drank alcohol or used drugs before getting behind the wheel, leading to criminal penalties in some cases.

-The prosecution can use the results of a blood test to build their case.
-Members of our team can step in to dispute the results of a BAC assessment.
-We could work to argue that:
+The prosecution can use the results of a blood alcohol test to build their case.
+A lawyer can step in to dispute the results of a BAC assessment.
+Your attorney could argue that:

 - The test was not handled correctly by the police lab